brightcove/bc-ssdlc/Security Process/Security-in-Testing-Environments.md

 When building, updating, or using a testing environment at Brightcove, it's important to consider several best practices:
 - Whenever possible, engineers should generate fake/test data values instead of migrating from production
 - If production data _is_ required, engineers must make sure that all data being transferred is either:
-  - Unrecoverable (e.g. data is hashed or encrypted instead of plaintext)
+  - Unrecoverable (e.g. PII/unique data is hashed + salted or encrypted instead of plaintext)
   - Transformed in such a way that it becomes common data (e.g. Setting all last names to 'Smith' for a database table containing [**only**] first and last names)
 - Use separate authentication credentials (especially tokens) for testing environments than you do in the production environment